mderriey/mderriey.github.io/_posts/2020-12-14-how-to-lock-down-csp-using-swachbuckle.md

 ```

 If we access our swagger-ui page again, everything seems to be working fine! 🎉
-Refreshing the page while taking a look at the HTML code, we can see that the `nonce` attribute gets generated on every request.
+If we refresh the page and analyse the HTML code, we can see that the value of `nonce` attributes added to the `<script>` and `<style>` tags changes on every request.

-If we look at the DevTools console again, we can see two errors remain related to loading images through the `data` protocol.
+If we open our browser developer tools, the console should show two errors related to loading images through the `data` protocol.
+Because this protocol is not allowed in our content security policy, the browser refuses to load them.
-From what I can see, they're related to the Swagger logo in the top left corner and the down-facing arrow in the definition dropdown in the top-right corner.
+From what I can see, they're related to the Swagger logo in the top-left corner and the down-facing arrow in the definition dropdown in the top-right corner.

 As I believe the rest is working fine, I'll let you decide whether you want to allow loading images from `data`, which is considered insecure.
-This bit of code should do:
+If you decide to go ahead, you can use the code below:

 ```csharp
 public void Configure()